jiayijdong/PSCbench/README.md

 ![Alt text](assets/Pipeline.png)
 The evaluation protocol involves analyzing both LLM and reference (correct) ground truth with the assistance of human annotators to identify the key information in the literature.
-These reasons are then summarized into 4 categories: Tag, Materials, Fabrication and Properties.
+These reasons are then summarized into 4 categories: **Tag, Materials, Fabrication and Properties**.
 Subsequently, a LLM verifier is employed to automatically attribute each incorrectly extracted answer into a certain field.
 The resulting error profiles enable the interpretation of the improved skills by certain prompting strategies and direct comparison of various strategies.